-It is the landfill operator's responsibility to ensure the safety of site users (general public, public authorities and commercial businesses) by informing users of the landfill rules, and ensuring that the rules are adhered to.
+It is the Landfill Manager's responsibility to ensure the safety of site users (general public, public authorities and commercial businesses) by informing users of the landfill rules, and ensuring that the rules are adhered to.
 To protect the safety of site users the following basic rules shall apply:

-- only adults are allowed to unload vehicles and only in areas as directed by site operators; - children, and individuals not unloading waste must remain in vehicles;
+- Only adults are allowed to unload vehicles and only in areas as directed by site operators; - Children, and individuals not unloading waste must remain in vehicles;

-- smoking is not allowed on site; - no scavenging is allowed on the main landfill area; and - site users must leave the unloading area immediately after unloading of vehicles.
+- Smoking is not allowed on site; - Scavenging is kept to a minimum on the main landfill area; and - Site users must leave the unloading area immediately after unloading of vehicles.

-To protect the safety of site users, the landfill operator shall:
+To protect the safety of site users, the Landfill Manager shall:

-- control access to the site; - inform site users of the rules upon arrival at the site; - post and maintain adequate directional signs to segregate commercial and public vehicles; - enforce the site speed limit; - maintain an orderly site; - immediately inform users of any unsafe practices.
+- Control access to the site; - Inform site users of the rules upon arrival at the site; - Post and maintain adequate directional signs to segregate commercial and public vehicles; - Enforce the 10mph site speed limit; - Maintain an orderly site; - Immediately inform users of any unsafe practices.